 There are so many hotels to choose from in the Orlando area, how do you know which one is right for you?
-Even if you narrow it down to just selecting from Disney properties, you still have more than 20 options!
+Even if you narrow it down to Walt Disney World Resorts, you still have about thirty options!

-When you go to Walt Disney World, you expect to be transported to another another place and time, don’t you?
+When you go to Walt Disney World, you expect to be transported to another another place and time.
 You want to escape from your daily cares and feel like you’re experiencing something new and different.
 Animal Kingdom Lodge does this from the moment you step inside the cavernous lobby.

-You immediately have this feeling of space and as you look around and see all the design details, you realize, you’re not in Kansas — or Florida for that matter — any more.
-First there’s the huge picture window that looks out over 30 acres of savanna, populated by roaming wild animals.
-The suspension bridge above you, and the rough-hewn wood and detailed carvings that adorn the walls all add to the ambiance.
+You immediately have a feeling of space and openness, and as you look around and see all the design details, you realize, you’re not in Kansas — or Florida for that matter — any more.
+First there’s the huge picture window that looks out over 30 acres of savanna populated by roaming wild animals.
+The suspension bridge above you and the rough-hewn wood and detailed carvings around you add to the ambiance.

 You’ll also notice the massive 16-foot-tall Igbo Ijele Mask that dominates the rear left corner of the lobby.
-This ornate hand-crafted piece made of brightly colored fabric and other materials, comes from the Igbo people of Africa and represents an important event or celebration.
+This ornate, hand-crafted piece made of brightly colored fabric and other materials comes from the Igbo people of Nigeria (and elsewhere) and represents an important event or celebration.

 So Many Activities

 While this is definitely a family-friendly resort, there are so many unusual activities for the kiddos (and adults, too) at Animal Kingdom Lodge they may forget there’s a whole world of Disney just beyond the hotel’s doors.
-Just to name a few:
+Activities include (but certainly are not limited to):

-Also, outside, at the Arusha Rock firepit, there is nightly African storytelling.
+Also, outside at the Arusha Rock fire pit, there is nightly African storytelling.
 (Storytelling is held indoors in the event of inclement weather.)
 If you have the opportunity, take the time to speak with the storytellers.
-It’s unusual experiences like this, that you won’t find at the nearby I-Drive hotel, that make Animal Kingdom Lodge such a stand-out.
+It’s unusual experiences like this that you won’t find at the nearby I-Drive hotel, and that makes Animal Kingdom Lodge such a stand-out.

 Out-of-the-Ordinary Dining Experiences

-If you’re a more adventurous diner, Animal Kingdom Lodge is the place for you (although, don’t worry, more conservative tastebuds are not forgotten).
+If you’re a more adventurous diner — or you’re looking to push beyond your comfort zone culinarily — Animal Kingdom Lodge is the place for you (although, don’t worry, more conservative tastebuds are not forgotten).

 You’re bound to love the array of choices on the buffet at Boma, Flavors of Africa.
 From the exotic — Bobotie, Fufu, Ghanian Oxtail Stew, Buerwors Sausage Stew — to the more traditional Roast Turkey and Rotisserie Chicken, you’re sure to find something to satisfy your appetite.
 But when you’re at a resort themed to represent Africa, you should expect to find traditional dishes of the area, and Boma does not disappoint.

-At Jiko, you’ll be able to try dishes like Grilled Wild Boar Tenderloin, Bo Kaap Malay Seafood Curry, and Cocoa-Crusted Bison… or play it safer with the restaurant’s signature filet mignon with mac and cheese.
-Pair these with one of Jiko’s myriad South African wine selections for a memorable meal you won’t find at any other Disney restaurant.
+At Jiko, you’ll be able to try dishes like Grilled Wild Boar Tenderloin, Bo Kaap Malay Seafood Curry, and Cocoa-Crusted Bison.
+Or play it safer (deliciously) with the restaurant’s signature filet mignon with mac and cheese.
+Pair these with one of Jiko’s myriad of South African wine selections for a memorable meal you won’t find at any other Disney restaurant.
 You won’t go wrong in any case!

-Even The Mara, the quick-service spot at Animal Kingdom Lodge, is somewhat unconventional, serving up sandwiches like Tamarind Barbecued Pork and Vegetarian Falafel on Pita, as well as African Stew “Potjie” and Braai Chicken Flatbread.
+Even The Mara, the quick service spot at Animal Kingdom Lodge, is somewhat unconventional, serving up sandwiches like Tamarind Barbecued Pork and Vegetarian Falafel on Pita, as well as African Stew “Potjie” and Braai Chicken Flatbread.
 These are not your run-of-the-mill burgers and fries, for sure.
 And while you’re there, don’t forget to pick up their signature Zebra Domes, a creamy and sweet dessert treat that you can only find here or at Boma.
+(They’ve even usually got a gluten free version, too!)

 But even if you don’t have your own private viewing area, the Lodge has made sure that there are enough public viewing areas for you to enjoy the main attraction — the critters!